The1only/ek80/README.md

 Usage:

- pip install --index-url https://test.pypi.org/simple/ --no-deps t9ek80
+ #pip install --index-url https://test.pypi.org/simple/ --no-deps t9ek80

- # We are only on the test.pip yet... later it will be: pip install t9ek80
+ //We are only on the test.pip yet... later it will be: pip install t9ek80

 git clone https://github.com/The1only/ek80.git